tir38/til/README.md

 * **9/8/2015**	InstantiationException is a thing: [link](http://docs.oracle.com/javase/7/docs/api/java/lang/InstantiationException.html)

-* 8/24/2015	in AS we can see running threads in debug without having to use breakpoint with "Restore 'Threads' view"
+* **8/24/2015**	in Android Studio we can see running threads in debug without having to use breakpoint with "Restore 'Threads' view"

 * 8/20/2015	adjustResize vs adjustPan	http://developer.android.com/guide/topics/manifest/activity-element.html